astroimagineer/DropPi/README.md

 - [Seeed Relay HAT](https://wiki.seeedstudio.com/Raspberry_Pi_Relay_Board_v1.0/) (you need 2 of them)
 - A power supply for your Raspberry.
 Make sure it can provide 5A, otherwise you'll run into issues!

-**_IMPORTANT:_** Set the addresses of the relay HATs to 20 and 21.
+**_IMPORTANT:_** Set the I2C addresses of the relay HATs to 20 and 21.
 I use these hardcoded in the software.
+Refer to the user manual for the relay HATs on how to set these addresses.

 The first relay HAT will control the four valves in order (relay 1 - valve 1, etc.).
 The second relay HAT will control the camera and flashes (camera, flash1, flash2, flash3).

+I will update and expand this readme over time.